microchip-pic-avr-solutions/epc9151-power-bidirectional-acmc/readme.md

 ## Operation
-The converter is starting up automatically when more than 10.5 V DC are applied across the input terminals of the EPC9531 test fixture.
+The converter is starting up automatically when more than 8.5 V DC are applied across the output terminals resp.
+18 V across the input terminals of the EPC9531 test fixture.
 It is not recommended to operate the EPC9151 reference design without proper decoupling capacitance at either input or output.
 The EPC9531 test fixture provides the best test environment for the converter.
 Please read the [EPC9531 Quick Start Guide](https://epc-co.com/epc/documents/guides/EPC9531_qsg.pdf) to get detailed information about the requirements for setup and operation of this reference design.

 ## Firmware Quick-Start Guide